AAA Editor Notes

 Disneyland® Park is off I-5 Disneyland Dr. and Disney Way exits at 1313 Harbor Blvd.; tram service shuttles guests from the parking area to the park entrance.
 From there eight themed lands await with attractions, restaurants, souvenir shops, nighttime shows and festive activities.

 The experience begins on Main Street, U.S.A., inspired by Walt Disney's hometown of Marceline, Mo.
 Old-fashioned buildings house shops and restaurants as well as Main Street Cinema and The Opera House, all recalling the essence of small American towns at the turn of the 20th century.
+Disneyland Railroad offers 18-minute rides around the park with four stops.

 Fantasyland wows guests with its colorful scenes from classic Disney films and its sheer number of attractions.
 Disney princesses await guests at Fantasy Faire, an enchanting, immersive storybook world.
 At Fantasyland Theatre “Mickey and the Magical Map,” a live show, is presented; Mickey and other Disney characters embark on a series of musical adventures with a sorcerer's map.